dmytro-demchyna/schema-keeper/README.md

     echo "$e\n";
 }
 ```

+The `deployDump` works exclusively with stored procedures.
+Other changes in the database structure must be deployed in the classical way - through migrations.

 ## Configuration
 > You must install `postgresql-client` on the machines where SchemaKeeper will be used, since the [psql](https://www.postgresql.org/docs/current/app-psql.html) is used to interact with the database in some cases.